How to boost curiosity in your company — and why

 Eppinger teaches interdisciplinary courses online and on campus at both the Master's and executive levels in product design and innovation, engineering project management, and product management.
 Notably, he has created an interdisciplinary product development course in which graduate students from engineering, management, and industrial design programs collaborate to develop new products.

 He is coauthor of the textbook Product Design and Development (McGraw-Hill).
-Now in its seventh edition, the text has been translated into several languages and used by hundreds of universities and hundreds of thousands of students.
+Now in its eighth edition, the text has been translated into several languages and used by hundreds of universities and hundreds of thousands of students.

 Eppinger's research is applied to improving complex technical project management.
 Recent work has focused on application of agile software development methods to a range of other industries.
 Prior research is the basis of the book titled Design Structure Matrix Methods and Applications (MIT Press).
 His research contributes to fields ranging from project management and systems engineering to product development and product management.
 He is one of the most widely cited scholars in the engineering design and technical management disciplines.

-Eppinger has served as Deputy Dean of the MIT Sloan School of Management and has chaired many of MIT’s interdisciplinary masters degree programs (System Design and Management - SDM, Integrated Design and Management - IDM, Leaders for Global Operations - LGO, and Leaders for Manufacturing - LFM).
+Eppinger has served as Deputy Dean of the MIT Sloan School of Management and has chaired many of MIT’s interdisciplinary Master's degree programs (System Design and Management - SDM, Integrated Design and Management - IDM, Leaders for Global Operations - LGO, and Leaders for Manufacturing - LFM).
 He has also held a joint appointment at MIT in the Engineering Systems Division and was codirector of the Center for Innovation in Product Development.

-Ulrich, Karl, Steven D. Eppinger, and Maria C. Yang.
-New York, NY: McGraw Hill Education, 2020.
+Product Design and Development, 8th Edition.Ulrich, Karl, Steven Eppinger, and Maria C. Yang.
+New York, NY: McGraw Hill, 2025.

-Eppinger, Steven D. and Tyson R. Browning.
+Design Structure Matrix Methods and Applications.Eppinger, Steven D. and Tyson R. Browning.
 Cambridge, MA: MIT Press, 2012.

 Curiosity and creativity spur innovation.
 To build these skills companywide, emphasize questions over answers and create space for exploration.